StefanRyll/StefanRyll/README.md

-- 🌱 I’m currently working on my first Portfolio and learning Angular / Google Firebase
+- 🌱 I’m currently working and learning Google Firebase
 - ⚡ Looking for a new challenge

 <!---